EchoMAV/docs/docs/compile_l4t_nano.md

 ![Bottom Side Components](assets/bottom-side-labels.png)
 2. Hold the recovery button down as power is applied. (see image below for location of the recovery button).
 ![Top Side Components](assets/top-side-labels.png)
-3. Apply power, and release recovery button after a few seconds.
+3. Apply power via the XT30 connector on the carrier board, and release recovery button after a few seconds.
 4. Flash device using the command below:

 ```
-cd ~/Nanogit/Linux_for_Tegra/
+cd ~/Nano/Linux_for_Tegra/
 sudo ./flash.sh jetson-nano-emmc mmcblk0p1
 ```